Understanding accounting periods for Corporation Tax purposes is part of being in business. You will also need to make sense of Company Tax Returns.

 What happens if your accounts cover less than 12 months?
 In this case the accounting period often ends on the same day.
 That means it will also be shorter than 12 months.

-Follow these steps before you prepare your Company Tax Return.
-Log in to HMRC online service.
-You will then get instructions how to enter the new dates for your accounting period.
+You should contact HMRC before you prepare your Company Tax Return.
+You will then get further instructions on how to enter the new dates for your accounting period.

 Some small businesses use accounting software to file Company Tax Returns.
 In this case enter the new dates for the accounting period before you file a return.